openshift/oadp-operator/docs/examples/datamover_advanced_voloptions.md

 <h1 align="center">Backup/Restore with Split Volumes: CephFS and CephRBD<a id="fsrbd"></a></h1>

-- Have a stateful application running in a separate namespace with PVCs provisioned by both CephFS and CephRBD
+- Ensure a stateful application is running in a separate namespace with PVCs provisioned by both CephFS and CephRBD

-- This assumes cephFS is being used as the default `storageClass` and `volumeSnapshotClass`
+- This assumes cephFS is being used as the default `StorageClass` and `VolumeSnapshotClass`

 - Create a DPA similar to below:
   - Add the restic secret name from the prerequisites to your DPA CR in